Last updated: Jan. 10, 2024

 The Canada Business Corporations Act has established a set of requirements for what must be included in these corporate minute books.
 As a business owner, understanding and adhering to these requirements should be a priority because your minute books are subject to government review to ensure your corporation is in compliance.

 Although keeping a minute book is mandatory, it doesn’t have to be stressful.
 Here’s what you need to know about creating and maintaining a compliant corporate minute book.

 What is a minute book?

-It keeps tracks of important corporate documents and company decisions such as dividend payouts, issuance of shares, loans and mortgages, shareholder agreements, major financial transactions, and payment of bonuses to officers and directors.
+A minute book keeps track of important corporate records and documents company decisions, such as dividend payouts; issuance of shares, loans, and mortgages; shareholder agreements; major financial transactions; and payment of bonuses to officers and directors.

 What goes in a minute book?

 The specific records included in a minute book will vary from corporation to corporation; however, there are some documents that must be part of every company’s minute book:

 - Bylaws and amendments

 - Change of registered office address